Relief pitcher: Awards given to relievers

 The Major League Baseball Reliever of the Year Award and The Sporting News Reliever of the Year Award are annually voted on and presented to relievers, with the former being split by league into the "Trevor Hoffman NL Reliever of the Year Award" and the "Mariano Rivera AL Reliever of the Year Award".
-The now defunct Rolaids Relief Man of the Year Award was determined by a statistical formula.
+The former equivalent award for both leagues combined until 2012, the Rolaids Relief Man Award, was determined by a statistical formula.

 Compared to starting pitchers, most relievers (with the except of closers with large save totals) receive few awards and honors.
 Historically, setup men were rarely selected to MLB All-Star Games, with the relievers selected usually being closers.
 A setup man has never won the Cy Young Award or the Major League Baseball Most Valuable Player Award; the highest placements in these respective awards have been achieved by Rivera, who finished third in the voting for the American League (AL) Cy Young Award and twelfth for the AL MVP in 1996, and for the next season he was promoted to closer.
 Middle reliever Andrew Miller became the first relief pitcher other than a closer to win a League Championship Series Most Valuable Player Award when he was voted the 2016 ALCS MVP.

 Setup pitchers typically make less than the MLB average salary.
 Relief pitchers further down the line may be journeymen as their individual performances may vary greatly (often specialised to pitch against certain types of batters, such as to right-handed batters only or left-handed batters only), even though their team's relief pitching staff as a whole is overall effective.

 The rising importance placed on relief pitchers is evident in the rising star power of the closer.
 It has gotten to the point where closers are among the biggest stars in the game, with status and salaries on par with starting pitchers.
 When closers play at home, and when they are called into the game to preserve a lead for the crucial last inning or those last couple of outs, many of them trot in from the bullpen to the pitchers mound accompanied by a theme song of their choice.
 For many years with the Yankees, Rivera entered the game accompanied by Metallica's "Enter Sandman" booming over Yankee Stadium's sound system.
 When Jonathan Papelbon was with the Red Sox, his entry song was the Dropkick Murphys' "I'm Shipping Up to Boston", and Hoffman entered to the tune of AC/DC's "Hells Bells".